-6. Adaptations are Completed
+6. Repairs are Completed

-The agreement to have the adaptations completed is between the homeowner and the contractor(s).
-Once the adaptations are completed to your satisfaction, you and the contractor must sign the Completion of Work form and return it, along with invoices from the contractor to your Caseworker.
+The agreement to have the repairs completed is between you and the contractor(s) you hire.
+Once the repairs are completed to your satisfaction, you and the contractor must sign the Completion of Work form and return it to your Caseworker.